nhoffman/barcodecop/README.rst

 .. image:: https://travis-ci.org/nhoffman/barcodecop.svg?branch=master
     :target: https://travis-ci.org/nhoffman/barcodecop

-Barcode mis-assignment represent significant problem for ultra sensitive assays that attempt to draw conclusions from the presence of very low prevalence reads within a specimen.
+Barcode mis-assignment represents a significant problem for ultra sensitive assays that strongly interpret the presence of very low prevalence reads within a specimen.
+In addition, mis-assignment of reads between specimens can create the appearance of template contamination in negative controls.

 The onboard software used for demultiplexing on the Illumina MiSeq cannot be configured to enforce exact barcode matches.
 As a result, a